AChezick/Capstone2/README.md

 *Under construction

+*While AB testing is not the most direct method to compare models IT IS a valuable learning experience for implementing production code.

 My plan is to conduct a mock analysis of 'model predictions' had they been actually implemented.
 Essentially, 'What if' MedCamp used previous camp data to train models for each camp individually and sequentially?